esmith80/movie-awards/user_guide.md

 ---
 ### Browse Search Results

-Each listing in the search results area displays a movie title, year of release, a movie's poster and the `Nominate` button.
-A user can scroll to the bottom of the page to see all the results.
-New results are automatically added to the bottom of the search area as the user scrolls.
+Each listing in the search results area displays a movie title, year of release, poster, and `Nominate` button.
+New results are automatically added to the bottom of the search area as the user scrolls downward.

 >:information_source:&nbsp; If you click outside the search area, the search results will disappear.
-To see the same search results, initiate another search by clicking the `Search` button.
+To see those results again, initiate another search with the same search text.

 ---
 ### Adding and removing movies from the Nominations list